Manchin: Profile of Courage - December 20th, Hour 1

 Maybe the Hillary one is defensible if you're dating a liberal girl and like, oh, maybe she'll think I'm empowered.

-You know, I want to or your enemies' list.
+I want to your enemies list.

-You could give this to your enemies' list.
+You could give this to your enemies list.

-I I just don't see it.
+I just don't see it.

 But I think you're right.